russellseymour/azure-reaper/docs_site/content/started/infrastructure.md

 ![Azure Reaper Infrastructure](/images/az_reaper_infrastructure.png)

-The infrastructure can be deployed in one of three ways, using the Azure CLI, Azure PowerShell or Terraform.
+The infrastructure can be deployed using the Azure CLI or PowerShell.
+The template deploys the function version associated with the template.

+{{% notice note %}}
+The examples shown in the following code snippets use version {{< param "releaseVersion" >}} of Azure Reaper.
+Please replace this value if you wish to deploy a different version.
+{{% /notice %}}

 {{< tabs groupId="deployment">}}
 {{% tab name="Azure CLI" %}}